Fragman228/Fragman228/README.md

 - 👋 Hi, I’m Svyatoslav
-- 👀 I’m interested in cs:go
+- 👀 I’m interested in so2
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on gnil's granny
 - 📫 How to reach me @fragman_18879657